 nmap --script=smb-vuln* 10.10.10.1 # check for EternalBlue etc.

-crackmapexec smb 10.10.10.1
+netexec smb 10.10.10.1

-crackmapexec smb 10.10.10.1 -u user -p password --shares
+netexec smb 10.10.10.1 -u user -p password --shares

 SNMP (161 UDP)

-# Walk MIB with default community string
+# Walk the full MIB using the default community string

 snmpwalk -v2c -c public 10.10.10.1

-snmpwalk -v1 -c public 10.10.10.1 1.3.6.1.2.1.1.5.0 # hostname
+snmpwalk -v1 -c public 10.10.10.1 1.3.6.1.2.1.1.5.0 # retrieve hostname only

 # Brute force community strings